protobox/protobox-docs/installation.md

     cd protobox && cp data/config/common.yml-dist data/config/common.yml

 Then run `vagrant up` and pull up `http://192.168.5.10/` in your browser to see if it is setup correctly.

+## Having issues?

+If you have any problems during installation or receive any error messages, check out our [common issues](issues.md)